RatJuggler/great-pyramid-puzzle/README.md

 - Allow solvers to run as dedicated web workers, without animation, for speed.
 - Option to allow solvers to continue to search for further solutions.
 - Report rough timings and number of steps (tiles added/removed/rotated) taken for each solver run.
+- Started work on a genetic algorithm solver.

 You can see the latest release in action [here](https://ratjuggler.github.io/great-pyramid-puzzle/).